16 Best Places to Visit in Africa

 Here, ancient history meets a modern metropolis.
 A highlight of Cairo is a visit to the Egyptian Museum.

 Book one of the higher floor rooms at the Fairmont Nile City for sweeping views of the river and the Pyramids of Giza in the distance.
 This luxe hotel also has a rooftop swimming pool and restaurant with more mesmerizing vistas, and a spa for post-flight pampering.

 4. Experience Victoria Falls, Zimbabwe and Zambia

-For the best views of the falls in full, you'll want to explore the Zimbabwe side, where you can follow a walking trail (expect to get drenched when the water volume is high) to various viewpoints.
+For the best views of the falls in full, you'll want to explore the Zimbabwe side, where you can follow a walking trail to various viewpoints (expect to get drenched when the water volume is high).